-1.7 What is the directive and coverage of the freeze orders under Resolution Nos.
-TF-01 and TF-02?
+1.7 What is the directive and coverage of the freeze orders under the above Resolutions?

-The freeze orders direct all covered persons and relevant government agencies to freeze and preserve without delay property or funds, including related accounts, that are maintained or registered with, possessed or controlled by them, in any, which belong to any of the persons, organizations, associations or group of persons mentioned in the Al Qaeda and Taliban Consolidated Sanctions Lists.
+The freeze orders direct all covered persons and relevant government agencies to freeze without prior notice and preserve without delay property or funds, including related accounts, that are maintained or registered with, possessed or controlled by them, if any, which belong to any of the persons, organizations, associations or group of persons mentioned in the UNSC Consolidated List, those designated by the ATC under Section 25 and proscribed by the Court of Appeals under Section 26 of the ATA.